qmisslin/archetype/specs.md

 Below is the expected file organization on the server.

-At the server root, you can find all PHP view files:
+At the server root:
-- `./`: PHP code for public pages and other pages are at the root
+  - `./`: PHP code for public pages
-- `./index.php`: PHP code used to display the public front (API calls to retrieve resources)
-- `./admin.php`: PHP code used to display the administration interface front (CORE API calls to retrieve resources)
+  - `./index.php` & `./logs.html`: Developer dashboard and tools to test the API
+  - `./router_dev.php`: Routing script for local development (simulates .htaccess)

 In the `./core` directory, you can find all code related to server management:
+  - `./core/Boot.php`: The bootstrap file included by all API endpoints to initialize Env, Cors and Autoload.
-- `./core/`: API classes and their methods (accessible directly from PHP)
+  - `./core/`: API classes and their methods.

 In the `./api` directory, you can find all PHP API routes:
-- `./api/`: routes allowing access to CORE classes and methods through HTTP(S) requests
+  - `./api/`: Independent PHP scripts acting as endpoints (loading `Boot.php` first).

 In the `./data` directory, you can find the database and all uploaded files stored on the server:
   - `./data/database.sql`: the SQLite database
   - `./data/uploads/`: all files uploaded to the server
   - `./data/logs`: all server log files

 The `.htaccess` at the server root must have the following specifications:
-- protected access to `./data` (only accessible from PHP scripts)
-- protected access to `./core` (only accessible from PHP scripts)
+  - protected access to `./data`, `./core`, `./vendor`
-- public access to the rest (with access restrictions depending on pages, handled by PHP code)
+  - URL rewriting to serve `./api/path/to/resource.php` when accessing `/api/path/to/resource` (hiding extensions)

 ---